aslihanhasar/aslihanhasar/README.md

                                             A passionate and self-taught engineer
 <p>
-I am an engineer trying to improve myself in the field of software.
-My goal and dream is to be a successful Software Developer.
-That's why I constantly strive to be open to learning, adapt quickly to new technologies and trends, and dedicate time to continuously improve myself.
+As a passionate engineer, my ultimate ambition is to excel in the software industry as a successful Software Developer.
+I am relentless in my pursuit of knowledge, constantly exploring new technologies and embracing the latest trends.
+With unwavering dedication, I invest significant time in honing my skills and ensuring continuous personal growth.In my journey of growth in the world of software development, my dedication to learning and adaptability is a significant trait that sets me apart.
 </p>

 ---